sgfin/sgfin.github.io_old/_posts/2018-03-16-Adversarial-Lecture-Notes.md

 thus be chosen after carefully considering the problem at hand.
 Common approaches include:

-* -Norm bound: none of the pixels are perturbed by more than
+* - Norm bound: none of the pixels are perturbed by more than
     $$\epsilon$$, i.e. $$||\delta|| \leq \epsilon$, most commonly $$L_2$$ or
     $$L_\infty$$

-* -VGG similarity: cosine similarity between models
+* - VGG similarity: cosine similarity between models

-* -Rotations and translations
+* - Rotations and translations

 For the purpose of this class, we will generally assume that
 $$\Delta = ||\delta||_\infty \leq \epsilon$$.